e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `Overload` (§13.5's touchdown archetype) and `Exploder` (§13.6's specimen).
 No stand-ins enter or retire.

+**Increment 17 — D-203: the typed termination record and the recorded tail.**
+The spec amendment applied the day it landed (commit 81c3cba7): the flat `Termination` with its `nothing`-padded per-source fields becomes `TerminationRecord{T}` — the final boundary time in the deployment's own scalar with `nothing` the out-of-band no-boundary arm (D-202's anti-sentinel argument retiring the old `NaN`), a `TerminationSource` in §13.2's kind-is-identity convention (`EndTimeReached`, `ModelRequestedStop(face)`, `ControlRequestedStop(issuer)`, `LoopError(exception)`), and the tail residue per writer (`ResidueRecord`: the final ring plus suppressed counts).
+The §12.1 stop word becomes an issuer word — `Union{Nothing,Symbol,String}` under a first-wins CAS from `nothing`, `:code` from `stop!(sim)`, the device's name from `stop!(handle)`, the `:interrupt` arm absent with its machinery — so every control stop names its initiator, the init bracket's `should_abort` included. `DeviceJoinTimeout` joins the built kind set (`who`/`timeout`/`t`/`boundary`, per Appendix C), written to the loop's own cell at tail step (5) instead of warned inline; the run's-end sweep now *returns* what it takes, and both advance entries assemble the record once, in their outermost `finally`, after the sweep — the terminal lifecycle release-store following the record write on the errored path too, which the old code ordered the other way. `_advance!` returns bare sources, the record-per-return-site construction dissolving.
+Presentation is unchanged in shape (the sweep still warns per entry, now as the record's renderer), so the `accounted` either-status-or-sweep invariant held without edits.
+No stand-ins enter or retire.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: